 Softshells

-Finally, softshells are the least common jacket type but have their place among backcountry skiers in areas known for dry snow (think Utah and Colorado).
+Finally, softshells are the least common ski jacket type but have their place among backcountry skiers in areas known for dry snow (think Utah and Colorado).
 Their lack of full waterproofing drops them from consideration in rough weather or at the resort, but by removing the waterproof membrane, you get a big leap in breathability.
 In addition, there’s a healthy portion of spandex in their constructions, which greatly increases mobility and comfort for high-output activities like touring.
 Again, these are niche products that lack the versatility of a standard waterproof build (note: There are a number of crossover softshell/hardshells that provide an upgrade in protection), but softshells serve as excellent secondary jackets for mild weather or spring missions.
-One of our favorites is Dynafit's Free Infinium Hybrid, which pairs a windproof and water-resistant Gore-Tex Infinium shell with 2-layer softshell at the lower body.How to Choose a Ski Jacket (softshell jacket in backcountry)
+One of our favorites is Black Diamond's Dawn Patrol Hybrid Shell (currently only offered in a women's version), which pairs a windproof and water-resistant BD.Dry shell with a 2-layer softshell in areas that are prone to sweating.

 3. Cost